 Dr. Jacky Dumas

-Jacky Dumas obtained a Ph.D. from Texas Tech University in 2006 and has been teaching in the English Department at UMHB since the fall of 2007.
+Jacky Dumas obtained a Ph.D. from Texas Tech University in 2006 and has been teaching in the English Department at UMHB since Fall 2007.
 Dr. Dumas teaches courses in Rhetoric and Composition, Professional Development, British and American Literature, Literary Genre, and Literary Criticism.
 He regularly presents papers and chairs panels at the Pop Culture Association National Conference as well as various other literary conferences.
 A former high school Latin teacher and varsity athletics coach, Dr. Dumas has devoted his professional career to pedagogy.
 As a comparative classicist, he specializes in the implications of hubris in literature and society, metaphysical detective fiction, and satire.
 Dr. Dumas began directing the English Capstone in 2009 and assumed Department Chair duties in 2011.
 In 2016, he became the Associate Dean of Humanities.
-Dr. Dumas has published recently in The McNeese Review and The Southern Literary Journal.
+Dr. Dumas has published in The McNeese Review and The Southern Literary Journal.
 He has an article in a forthcoming volume of The Comparatist.

 - “The Adaptation of Juvenal’s Snarling Satire in Martin Marprelate’s Epistle.”
 The McNeese Review 46 (2008).